“The wound is the place where the light can enter” ~ Rumi

 4. Fees

-Counselling sessions are charged at £50 per 50 minute individual online session.
+Counselling sessions are charged at £50 per 50-minute individual online session.
+Payment is kindly requested in advance to secure your appointment.

 5. Booking and Cancellation